AI Automation for Small Business: 10 Workflows That Save 20+ Hours Per Week

 Workflow 5: Incoming Invoices/Receipts → AI Data Extraction → Accounting Software Auto-Populate

-The manual version: You receive invoices and receipts via email, Dropbox, or paper.
+The manual version has a hidden complexity.
+You receive invoices and receipts via email, Dropbox, or paper.
 You manually enter the vendor, amount, date, category, and project code into QuickBooks, Xero, or Wave.
 This takes 10–15 minutes per document.
+But the real problem emerges when you need to find something three months later and you can't remember which category you assigned it to.

 The automated version: